 If the tooth is dirty, rinse it gently in running water.
 Do not scrub it.
 Gently insert and hold the tooth in its socket.
 If this is not possible, place the tooth in a container of milk or cool water.
 Contact our office immediately.
 (Treatment needs to be done within 30 minutes, if possible).
 Don’t forget to bring the tooth.

 Gently clean dirt or debris from the injured area with warm water.
 Place cold compresses on the face, in the area of the injured tooth, to minimize swelling.
 Contact our office immediately.

 Apply direct pressure to the bleeding area with a clean cloth.
 If swelling is present, apply cold compresses.
 If bleeding does not stop, go to a hospital emergency room.

 Try to remove the object with dental floss.
 Guide the floss carefully to avoid cutting the gums.
 If not successful in removing the object, contact our office .
 Do not try to remove the object with a sharp or pointed instrument.

 Immobilize the jaw by any means (handkerchief, necktie, towel).
 If swelling is present, apply cold compresses.
 Contact our office or go immediately to a hospital emergency room.

 Because we are concerned about your child’s dental health, we have a dentist on call after hours seven days a week.
 Should you need emergency care, and you are a patient of record, just call 586-286-0700 & you will be directed as to how to reach our doctor on call.

-Lastly, we understand that accidents happen and orthodontic “emergencies” can occur throughout treatment.
-However, for the most part, breakage of wires and braces is related to poor food choices or inappropriate use of the teeth (chewing pens, nails, or mouthguards, for example).
+We understand that accidents happen.
+However, for the most part, breakage of wires and braces is related to poor food choices or inappropriate use of the teeth (chewing pens, fingernails, or mouth-guards, for example).
 Therefore, if orthodontic emergencies occur on a regular basis, we reserve the right to charge a fee for “emergency” repairs.